gdigrenadier/CGOML/README.md

 # CGOML
  A pretty terrible Generals Online compatible mod loader.
 Its basically meant to be a very shitty replacement for GenLauncher until Generals Online actually supports Genlauncher.
-You can download Generals Online from the official website: https://www.playgenerals.online/
+You can download Generals Online from the official website: https://www.playgenerals.online/.
+If i'm being honest, don't use this, it's extremely bad.
+It was intended solely for my friends.

 # HOW TO USE